gustafsson96/project-dt071g/README.md

 3. Open the project in Visual Studio Code or in the terminal
 4. Make sure the quiz.db file is located in the project root (same level as Program.cs)
 5. Run the application with the command: dotnet run
-6. Navigate the quiz from the main menu presented in the console.
+6. Navigate the quiz from the main menu presented in the console

 ## Future improvments

 * Save player names and scores to add leaderboard
-* Protect developer view
+* Better protection of developer view
 * Add more categories and questions
 * Implement full CRUD-funtionality by adding the option to update a question via the program